-ТНЕМЕ SUMMARY OF ISSUES RAISED AT CONSULTATION PLANNING RESPONSE 1 Social well-being 1.1 The existing community hall used by village residents consists of a basic steel shed structure located at the Wattamondara Recreation Ground.
+ТНЕМЕ SUMMARY OF ISSUES RAISED AT CONSULTATION PLANNING RESPONSE ACTION TIMEFRAME 1 Social well-being 1.1 The existing community hall used by village residents consists of a basic steel shed structure located at the Wattamondara Recreation Ground.
 There is a strong desire within the community for a new hall to be funded and constructed within the Wattamondara Recreation Ground.
 The Wattamondara Recreation Ground Trust is primarily responsible for driving new projects within this important recreation precinct for the village, and have a vision of building a multi-purpose hall facility that is capable of attracting (and accommodating) a range of services to the village including health + well-being programs as-well as mobile child care.
-1.1 Council should continue to support the Wattamondara Recre Ground Trust where requested.
-The preparation of a master for the area could assist with the leveraging of grant funding future projects.
-This project could be assisted by Council and should be included for consideration in the 2021 Operational review.
-The construction of a community hall will be grant funded (\$350,000) under the Drought Communities Programme Fur 2 Cemetery 2.1 The NSW Train Link bus service passes the village each day with two services heading north of Cowra and two services heading south.
+1.1 Council should continue to support the Wattamondara Recreation Ground Trust where requested.
+The preparation of a masterplan for the area could assist with the leveraging of grant funding for future projects.
+This project could be assisted by Council and should be included for consideration in the 2021 Operational Plan review.
+The construction of a community hall will be grant funded (\$350,000) under the Drought Communities Programme Fund.
+Short term (0-5 years) and / or as grant funding becomes available.
+2 Cemetery 2.1 The NSW Train Link bus service passes the village each day with two services heading north of Cowra and two services heading south.
 There is an opportunity to capitalise on this public transport by providing an adequate bus stop facility at a safe and practical roadside location on the Olympic Way (Young Road).
-2.1 The provision of an adequate bus stop facility for Wattamond is identified in the LSPS and is worthy of a more detailed investigation to determine an appropriate location and the co and requirements of NSW Trainlink.
-Council will advocate or communities behalf.
+2.1 The provision of an adequate bus stop facility for Wattamondara 2.1 is identified in the LSPS and is worthy of a more detailed investigation to determine an appropriate location and the cost and requirements of NSW Trainlink.
+Council will advocate on the communities behalf.
+Short term (0-5 years).